fraud medium risk

 Unlike account takeover or synthetic identity fraud, chargeback fraud doesn't require stolen credentials or fabricated identities.
 The cardholder is real.
 The transaction is real.
 The delivery is real.
 The fraud is in the dispute.

-That's what makes it hard to prosecute and harder to reverse.
-Card dispute rights exist to protect consumers from genuine billing errors and unauthorized charges, and the burden of proof falls on merchants to disprove a customer's claim.
-Win rates for merchants who contest chargebacks average 20-30% even with strong evidence.
-Many merchants absorb the loss rather than spend resources on a process where the odds favor the cardholder.
+The dispute process itself is what makes this hard to prosecute and harder to reverse.
+Card dispute rights exist to protect consumers from genuine billing errors and unauthorized charges, so the burden of proof falls on merchants to disprove a customer's claim.
+Win rates for merchants who contest chargebacks average 20% to 30% even with strong evidence.
+Many absorb the loss rather than spend resources on a process where the odds favor the cardholder.

 Not all friendly fraud is premeditated.
-Some cardholders dispute out of confusion or because calling the bank is easier than navigating a merchant's return process.
-Organized rings, though, are a different matter: they buy goods with the explicit intention of disputing the charge from the outset.
+Some cardholders dispute out of confusion, or because calling the bank is easier than navigating a merchant's return process.
+Organized rings are a different matter: they buy goods with the explicit intention of disputing the charge from the outset.

 How does Chargeback Fraud work?